bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 [boolean](https://webidl.spec.whatwg.org/#idl-boolean) [hasFeature](https://dom.spec.whatwg.org/#dom-domimplementation-hasfeature)(); // useless; always returns true
 };

-[DOMImplementation/createDocumentType](https://developer.mozilla.org/en-US/docs/Web/API/DOMImplementation/createDocumentType "The DOMImplementation.createDocumentType() method returns a DocumentType object which can either be used with DOMImplementation.createDocument upon document creation or can be put into the document via methods like Node.insertBefore() or Node.replaceChild().")
+[DOMImplementation/createDocumentType](https://developer.mozilla.org/en-US/docs/Web/API/DOMImplementation/createDocumentType 'The DOMImplementation.createDocumentType() method returns a DocumentType object which can either be used with DOMImplementation.createDocument upon document creation or can be put into the document via methods like Node.insertBefore() or Node.replaceChild().')

 In all current engines.